How McDonald’s transforms their restaurant six times per day

 McDonald’s is six restaurants in one building.
 Every few hours, they make a dramatic transformation.

 From 5 am to 9 am, McDonald’s focuses on the office workers on the way to work.
-They put their best staff on the drive-thru, where they will pump out coffee and breakfast items for the next 3-4 hours.
+They put their best staff on the drive-thru, where they will pump out coffee and breakfast items for 3-4 hours.
 It’s all about speed and accuracy to get consumers on their way to work.

 To illustrate, click on the chart for the McDonald’s case study above.